 If you suspect you have torn your ACL, you should seek immediate medical attention.
 A doctor can evaluate your knee and will examine your knee and your leg alignment.
-You may be asked to perform simple movements to help the doctor determine muscle strength, joint motion, and stability.
+You may be asked to perform simple movements to help our Frisco or Dallas orthopedic surgeons determine muscle strength, joint motion, and stability.

 Most doctors perform the Lachman Test to determine if the ACL is intact.
 For this, the patient lies on his or her back and slightly bends the knees.
 The doctor then places one hand on the thigh and attempts to pull the leg forward with the other hand, comparing one leg to the other.
 If the leg can move three to five millimeters, the test is positive for an ACL tear.